My Take on Why Complete Prohibition is Impossible:

 That “protection” of the public safety leads only to misery; look at the places where it is “protected” the most through state action.
 Iran, China, Medieval Europe, Nazi Germany, etc. Those states are hardly paragons of justice.
 Now, with the lockdown and restrictions due to the Chinese Flu, we have seen just how tyrannical government can get.
 Do we really want it to be a nanny state that has complete control over our lives?
 I sure hope not, as I know that I do not want that.

 There’s a reason the Founders wrote against the idea of caring too much about public safety.
 Alexander Hamilton in his quote on the tension between liberty and safety, Benjamin Franklin in his quotation about how those who prefer safety to liberty deserve neither, and Samuel Adams in his quote on wealth and liberty all show in their own way that liberty is far more important than safety.
+So, on that note, it’s probably fair to say that not only would the Founding Fathers, many of them smugglers or customers of smugglers, say that complete prohibition is impossible, they’d also probably wonder why we were even trying it in the first place.

 If you choose to life live perfectly safe, then that’s your decision.
 Just be warned that you might miss out on actually living by doing so.
 But I beg you, don’t vote for government officials that would force us all to live the same way.